SickProdigy/minecraft-server/Creating-Residences.md

 > Residence can be created in multiple ways.
 This ranges from a manual selection of the area to automatic creation when you place your first chest on a ground.

-## Manual selection
+## Manual Residence Selection

 * Select the residence selection tool, which by default is wooden hoe.
-You can double-check the selection tool with /res tool command.
+You can double-check the selection tool with
+> /res tool
+command.

 * While holding the selection tool in your main hand, select 2 opposite points with left and right mouse clicks.
-After clicking with left mouse, you will get feedback message similar to
+After clicking with left mouse, you will get feedback message similar to:
+* * > Future Image here

-* After selecting the priamry point, go to the oposite side of your residence and right-click block.
-This, again, will output similar feedback message
+* After selecting the primary point, go to the opposite side of your residence and right-click block.
+This, again, will output similar feedback message:
+* * > Future Image here

-* After selecting 2 points you will get additional message into an action bar with a size of selection and how much will it cost for you to create a residence like this.
+* After selecting 2 points you will get additional message into an action bar with a size of selection and how much will it cost for you to create a residence like so:
+* * > Future Image here

- * In addition to this selected are will be shown with particles to indicate exactly which area gets protected after creation.
+ * In addition to this selected area will be shown with particles to indicate exactly which area gets protected after creation.

  * In case you are not happy which area got selected, you can reselect points or use commands like /res select expand [amount] or /res select contract [amount] to contract or expand the selection to the direction you are looking at.
 So you can tweak selection to your own liking.